Jean-Christophe Boucher

 Trevor Tombe

-Trevor Tombe, Ph.D, is a Professor of Economics at the University of Calgary and a Research Fellow at The School of Public Policy.
+Trevor Tombe, Ph.D, is a Professor of Economics at the University of Calgary and a Research Fellow at the School of Public Policy.

 Dr. Tombe is one of the most cited economists in the country.
 His research focuses on the intersection of international trade and macroeconomics, with a particular focus on the factors influencing productivity within and between countries.